sudhanshuptl/presto/presto-cli/Readme.md

-# Why Manual setup Required.
+# Why Manual setup Required ?
 Since Tableau hyper API is not available in maven repository , so we need to setup them in our local cache.<br/>
 Make sure to put `hyperAPI dependent binaries` withing the same directory as of executable jars.
     * You can setup Your personal maven repository to minimise manual setup.